andreimaximov/algorithms/README.md

-#HackerRank
+# README

-This is a collection of my [HackerRank](https://www.hackerrank.com) challenge solutions written in C++, Java, and Python 3.
+This is a collection of my [HackerRank](https://www.hackerrank.com) and [LeetCode](https://leetcode.com) challenge solutions written in C++, Java, and Python 3.
 Each solution passes all test cases unless otherwise stated.

-##Index
+## Index

 1. [Algorithms](/algorithms)
   - [Bit Manipulation](/algorithms/bit-manipulation)